Reporting opens on Friday mornings at 10am ET and remains open until 2pm ET on Tuesdays (100 hours a week).

-Sign in using the login button on the top left corner of our main page (naccchart.com)
+Sign in using the login button on the top left corner of our menu or via the main page (naccchart.com).

 User Name: YOUR EMAIL

-Your chart should only highlight the new music you are playing.
-Unless an album released more than a year ago is actively being promoted for the first time or has been re-released, we ask that you refrain from reporting older titles.
 Any album/single that has a release date 12 months of more prior to the current date should not be reported.
 They are considered recurrent and ineligible to chart regardless of the amount of play they receive.
-The weekly chart is meant to showcase recently released albums and how they rank amongst one another at stations across North America.
+Unless an album released more than a year ago is actively being promoted for the first time or has been re-issued, we ask that you do not report older titles.
+The NACC charts are meant to showcase recently released albums and how they rank amongst one another at stations across North America.
+If we notice your charts include multiple older titles it will be rejected.

 Albums vs. Singles.